 2. Parts of speech sort

-In a parts of speech sort, students categorize words into groups such as nouns, verbs, adjectives, and adverbs.
+In Parts of Speech Sort Worksheet, students categorize words into groups such as nouns, verbs, adjectives, and adverbs.
 Teachers can organize this using word cards, sentence strips, or digital tools and encourage discussion about why each word belongs in a specific category.
 This activity helps students move beyond memorization by focusing on how words function within sentences.
 A clear understanding of word roles supports stronger sentence construction overall.

 3. Sentence expanding